Minimum wage: David Card and Alan Krueger

-Research subsequent to Card and Krueger's work
+Research after Card's and Krueger's work

-In 1996, David Neumark and William Wascher reexamined Card and Krueger's result using administrative payroll records from a sample of large fast food restaurant chains, and reported that minimum wage increases were followed by decreases in employment.
-An assessment of data collected and analyzed by Neumark and Wascher did not initially contradict the Card and Krueger results, but in a later edited version they found a four percent decrease in employment, and reported that "the estimated disemployment effects in the payroll data are often statistically significant at the 5- or 10-percent level although there are some estimators and subsamples that yield insignificant—although almost always negative" employment effects.
-Neumark and Wascher's conclusions were subsequently rebutted in a 2000 paper by Card and Krueger.
+In 1996, David Neumark and William Wascher reexamined Card and Krueger's results using payroll records from large fast-food chains, reporting that minimum wage increases led to decreases in employment.
+Their initial findings did not contradict Card and Krueger, but a later version showed a four percent decrease in employment, with statistically significant disemployment effects in some cases.
+Card and Krueger rebutted these conclusions in a 2000 paper.

-A 2011 paper has reconciled the difference between Card and Krueger's survey data and Neumark and Wascher's payroll-based data.
-The paper shows that both datasets evidence conditional employment effects that are positive for small restaurants, but are negative for large fast-food restaurants.
-A 2014 analysis based on panel data found that the minimum wage reduces employment among teenagers.
+A 2011 paper reconciled differences between datasets, showing positive employment effects for small restaurants but negative effects for large fast-food chains.
+A 2014 analysis found that minimum wage reduces employment among teenagers.